-Tick a t do you like about living in Toongabbie?
+i ich ai do you like about living in Toongabbie?
+Il that apply.

-all that apply.

 Rural atmosphere

-Large block sizes
+arge block sizes

 Community facilities

 The people and community organisations

 Natural features

 Other:

+Julei

-- u could add something, what would it be?
+- could add something, what would it be?
+If that apply.

 Different types of housing, i.e. units, townhouses

 Different Lot sizes

 More shops

 Other:

-11. What t would you like to see Toongabbie look like in 10 to 15 years?
+11. What ' would you like to see Toongabbie look like in 10 to 15 years?

-ld you like to see more residential , commercial, farming and/or rural living in
+Toong d you like to see more residential , commercial, farming and/or rural living in gabbie?
+If that apply.

-gabbie?

-all that apply.

 Residential (Housing on blocks up to 2000 square metres)

 Commercial (Shops)

 Rural Living (Rural Residential)

 Farming

 Other:

-Other

-Other

-Other:

-13. What Other: t features would you promote to visitors to Toongabbie?
+13. What features would you promote to visitors to Toongabbie?

-13. What Other:

-13. What Other: It features would you promote to visitors to Toongabbie?
-Juild there be greater opportunities to
+d there be greater opportunities to in and around Toongabbie?